TX. 29th December 1966

 This begins at the point where Claire

-magazine it is reading, and accuses it of not being able to read.
+pages of the magazine, and accuses it of not being able to read.
 Tony

 politely corrects her by saying that it is scanning the pages and that

 it’s memory is photographic.
-When Claire queries why the robot is looking
+When Claire queries why the robot is

-this helps to increase it’s usefulness to Claire.
+this helps to increase it’s usefulness.

 Changing the subject, Claire mentions that she thought she had heard a

 kettle boiling.
-Tony offers her tea, and when
+Tony offers her tea, and when Claire refuses, the robot

-Claire refuses, Tony automatically begins suggesting a range of alternatives despite Claire’s insistence
+begins suggesting a range of alternatives despite Claire’s insistence

 that she does not want anything.
-She accuses the robot of “impertinence” and
+She accuses Tony of “impertinence” and

 storms out of the kitchen.

 There is a short break in the clip at

-living-room.
+the living room.
 This loses two pieces of dialogue, comprising Claire’s

 request that Tony returns to the kitchen and the robot’s monotone

-“No, Mrs Belmont”.
+refusal: “No, Mrs. Belmont”.

-The extract then picks the action up at
+The extract then picks up the action at

 Claire’s startled reaction to the robot’s refusal to obey a human order.

 When Claire blusters: “Frightened?
-Who says
+Who

-I’m frightened?”, Tony replies that her voice and manner betray her
+says I’m frightened?”, Tony replies that her voice and manner betray her

 A second break in the clip at this point,

-fear is based on the fact that it so closely resembles a human being, and
+losing Tony’s statement that Claire’s fear is based on the fact that it

-Instead, she looks on the robot as a stranger in her house.
+machine – therefore she looks on the robot as a stranger in her house.

 The extract resumes again with Claire’s

 vacuum cleaner and washing machine, and that until she realises this,

 A third short break here, losing Claire’s

-The extract resumes as Tony explains how
+The extract resumes as Tony explains how facial expression is dictated

 curvature of the mouth is altered.
 Claire shudders and says: “Never